VLSI Symposium Policy on Prepublication

 - Material submitted and accepted for publication elsewhere.

 - Material submitted for which publication decision is still pending.

 - Material available on a public website. (e.g., presentations done internal to an organization and disclosed on a publicly accessible web site), with the exception of item 7 above.

 Invited papers should be identified as such in either conference proceedings, as they contain, by their nature primarily pre-published material but are of interest to the society as a whole.

-The best policy is to disclose all questionable material to the technical program committee as part of the submission process.
+The best policy is to disclose all questionable material to the editor or technical program committee as part of the submission process.
 If your organization is planning publicity for your work, which you believe might possibly be interpreted as a violation of prepublication policy, contact the technical program chairman PRIOR to the publicity event for approval.
 Providing preprints, granting interviews, discussing data with members of the media, or participating in press conferences in advance of publication without prior approval from the technical program chair may be grounds for rejection.